susithrj/OMS_CLUSTER/README.md

 ## Summary

-In this project, we designed a distributed system with robust failover mechanisms to enhance execution speed by 100%.
-This solution was crucial to accommodate the rapid growth of customer onboarding, which had increased at a rate of 2x. #scale
+In this project, we designed a distributed system with robust failover mechanisms to enhance throughput by 100%.
+This scalable solution was crucial to accommodate the rapid growth of customer onboarding, which had an estimated rate of 2x.

-## Situation
+## Business Requirement

-We received a request from LBSL Brokerage to scale the performance of their system due to rapid user growth.
-The goal was to handle 20 lakh orders per day within an 18,000-second window, with a peak requirement of 100 trades per second (TPS).
+We received a request from our fintech client to scale the performance of their system due to rapid user growth.
+The goal was to handle 2 million orders per market session, with a peak requirement of 100 transactions per second (TPS).
 To meet these demands, we had to design a system capable of handling increased user concurrency and load.

 ### Assumptions

-1. **First-year number of users**: 12,000
+1. **Number of users**: 12,000
 2. **Assumed concurrency**: 20%, which translates to approximately 24,000 concurrent user sessions.
 3. **User behavior**:
     - Most users watch price data without frequently trading.
     - Some users frequently navigate to portfolio/account summary widgets.

-## Task
+## Design

-Our primary task was to migrate a single-leg application to an application cluster with failover capabilities to handle the increased load and ensure continuous availability.

-## How We Started Designing

 1. **Identify the Problem and Goals**: We first identified the problem of handling increased user load and the goal of achieving 2x performance improvement.
 2. **Understand Requirements**: We assessed the expected workload, scalability requirements, fault tolerance, and performance criteria.

-## Action
+Our primary task was to migrate a single-leg application to an application cluster with failover capabilities to handle the increased load and ensure continuous availability.

 ![image](https://github.com/susithrj/OMS_Cluster/assets/47299475/0550a03a-097c-45c9-ab76-098e844d780c)

-To achieve this, we took the following steps:
+## Implementation

 1. **Migration to Application Clusters**: We migrated the monolithic application to an application cluster to improve reliability and performance.
 2. **Cluster Communication with JGroups**: We used JGroups for cluster communication, implementing our business logic through its interface.